 My current UTZ/Rainforest Alliance certificate is valid until 2023.
 Do I still need a Transition Certificate?

-Yes, all certificate holders that wish to transition to the Rainforest Alliance 2020 Certification Program will have to Register in the Rainforest Alliance Certification Platform before the end of 2021.
-Once you are registered you must obtain a Transition Certificate before December 2021, even if under the current certification program no audit would be necessary in this period.
-Once you receive your transition certificate, which is valid for one year, your existing certificate will be cancelled.
-You can use a webtool (expected publication in July/August 2020) on the Rainforest Alliance website to understand the steps you need to take during the transition period.
+Yes, all CHs that wish to transition to the Rainforest Alliance 2020 Certification Program will have to Register in the Rainforest Alliance certification platform (RACP) and obtain a Transition Certificate before December 2022, even if under the current certification no audit would be necessary in this period.
+Once you receive your Transition Certificate, which is valid for one year, it will replace your existing certificate.

 How do I maintain my Rainforest Alliance certification throughout the Transition Period?

-To maintain your certification during the Transition Period, you will need to do these 4 steps:
+To maintain your certification during the Transition Period, you will need to carry out these 4 steps:

 - Maintain/renew your current UTZ and/or Rainforest Alliance certificate between July 2020 and June 2021 as usual.